anonrig/socketkit-js/README.md

-## Socketkit JavaScript SDK
+## Socketkit Node.js SDK

-Access Socketkit Awacs using JavaScript SDK to anonymously track and understand user behavior with built in security.
+Access Socketkit Awacs using Node.js SDK to anonymously track and understand user behavior with built in security.

 ## Install